garrows/noleg-stack/README.md

 ```

 The git hook we setup earlier will try to restart the upstart jobs every time it updates the code.
 Ubuntu only allows privileged (root) users restart upstart jobs so we need to add a rule into the sudoers directory to tell ubuntu that the git user can do this.
-I would prefer not to give full rights here but I dont see any other way.
+I would prefer not to give full rights here but I don't see any other way.
+This should be secure though since nobody should be able to modify the hook remotely.

 ```sh